SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 1. Select the desired user in the [User Management](/docs/cloud-soar/global-functions-menu/#user-management) section.
 1. Scroll to the **API Token** section.
 1. Click the **+** button on the right-hand side of the screen.
 1. Click **Generate** to confirm the generation of the API token.
-The new JWT token will be found in the **API Token** section of the user’s settings.
+You can find your new JWT token in the **API Token** section of your user settings.

 You can use the token displayed in the **API Token** section to provide authorization for your API calls.
 Org administrators can revoke user API tokens by clicking the trash can icon to the far right side of the token row.